-Auditing standards generally accepted a in the United States of America (AU-C 260, The Auditor's Communication With Those Charged With Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
-Consistent with this requirement, the following summarizes our responsibilities regarding the financial statement audit as well as observations arising from our audit that are significant and relevant to your responsibility to oversee the financial and related compliance reporting process.
+Auditing standards generally accepted in the United States of America (AU-C 260, The Auditor's Communication With Those Charged With Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
+Consistent with this requirement, the following summarizes our responsibilities regarding the financial statement audit as well as observations arising from our audit that are significant and relevant to your responsibility to oversee the financial reporting process.

-Our Responsibilities With Regard to the Financial Statement
+Our Responsibilities With Regard to the Financial Statement Audit

-Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated November 16, 2022.
+Our responsibilities under auditing standards generally accepted in the United States of have been described to you in our engagement letter dated September 27, 2023.
 Our audit of the special-purpose financial statements does not relieve management or those charged with governance of their responsibilities, which are also described in that letter.